Ammack/Sales-App/README.md

 ﻿# Sales-Analysis-App

-Home is the landing page of the website\n
+Home is the landing page of the website

 The pages folder contains the other pages directed from the Home page